Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

 <br />
-  Please reset specific dedicated profile passphrases via the configurator to resume nodectl's ability to automate processes that require the p12 key store elements to function.<br />
+  Please reset specific dedicated profile passphrases via the configurator to resume nodectl's ability to automate processes that require the p12 keystore elements to function.<br />
 <br />
   Alternatively, you can resume using --pass &lt;passphrase&gt;